-The scoring of the Central Bank of Chile's FSR by the IMF authors of IMF WP 17/73 for five different areas is show next.
+The scoring of the Central Bank of Chile's FSR by the IMF authors of IMF WP 17/73 for five different areas is show on the next page (page 10).
 Scores range from 1 (lowest) to 4 (highest).
 The Central Bank of Chile's FSR overall composite score was the highest of the 19 countries in the survey.
 The sections highlighted on the next page are the areas where the IMF authors gave the FSR a score of 2.
 The scores are discussed below.